Franklin89/Blog/input/posts/stripe-api-with-asp-net-core-part-1.md

 > We have to watch out here: we are working with very sensitive data (Credit card numbers and other personal information), to be allowed to receive and store that data on my server, I would need to be [PCI Compliant](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard).
 But this is not an easy task for small companies or a single person.
 Most payment gateways offer a solution for this: As an application developer you display the order details to the customer and if they agree to purchase, they get redirected to a page hosted by the payment gateway.
 After the purchase is complete the customer gets redirected back.

 Stripe offers multiple ways on handling credit card and user information.
 The one I will take a look at is using their JavaScript API.
 By using this API we can send the credit card information directly to the Stripe's servers, and we will only receive a token.
 That we can then use in our backend to make the purchase.
-With this in place we will not need to be PCI Compliant because we are only working with that special token from Stripe.
+With this in place we will not need to be PCI Compliant because we are only working with that special token provided by Stripe.

 ## Setup Stripe